mtbadakhshan/zupply-zkp/README.md

 # zupply-zkp
-This is the implementation of the zero-knowledge proof protocols in Zupply framework.
+This is the implementation of the zero-knowledge proof protocols in the Zupply framework.

 # Build instructions